nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

                      since the two commands have very similar implementations.

   * Pros: Reduces the amount of code that has to be written, as well as the number of classes that have to be implemented.
-  * Cons: Violates the **Single Responsibility Principle** since the same parser and command classes have 2 separate responsibilities and have to perform 2 different operations.
+  * Cons: Violates the **Single Responsibility Principle** since the same parser and command class have 2 separate responsibilities and have to perform 2 different operations.

 * **Alternative 2 (current choice):** Implement the `EditZoomLink` command separately.

   * Pros: Adheres to the Single Responsibility Principle and it is easier to implement the function since we do not need to handle
-          2 separate commands at the same time.
+          2 separate commands in the same parser and command classes.
   * Cons: Repetition of code may occur.

 Alternative 2 was chosen since it was a good practice to follow key designing principles.
-Using alternative 1 would complicate the implementation of the command since we had to handle 2 different cases and this can increase the occurrences of bugs.
+Using alternative 1 would complicate the implementation of the command since we had to handle 2 different commands within the same class and this can increase the difficulty of testing and debugging.

 ##### Aspect: Data structure to support zoom link commands